-Minor in Italian Studies
+Minor in Italian Studies in Rome

 The minor in Italian Studies allows students to expand their skills and knowledge in all aspects of contemporary Italian literature, culture, society, and politics and language, using JCU’s unique Roman setting to deepen their engagement with the complexities of Italian life.